joaoDossena/MIEIC-IART/README.md

 LEFT     | Last move != LEFT  | All movable pieces move left until an obstacle  | 1 RIGHT    | Last move != RIGHT | All movable pieces move right until an obstacle | 1
 #### 3.5.
 Heuristics/Evaluation Function:
+The first heuristic function we will implement is calculating the sum of distances between movable pieces and their destination cells.
 ### 4. Implementation work already carried out
 #### 4.1.
 Programming language